MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxOdbcData.md

 ### write_factors_as_indexes

-bool.
-If True, when writing to an
+Bool value, If True, when writing to an
 RxOdbcData data source, underlying factor indexes will be written instead of the string representations.

 ### kwargs

-additional arguments to be passed directly to the underlying functions.
+Additional arguments to be passed directly to the underlying functions.

 ## Returns

-object of class RxOdbcData.
+Object of class RxOdbcData.

 ## Example